choval/async/README.md

 <a name="file_functions"></a>
 ### PHP file functions

-The following functions are available with the same parameters as their PHP versions, but run using `Async\async` and accept a `LoopInterface` as their first parameter.
+The following functions are available with the same parameters as their PHP versions, but run using `Async\async` and take an optional `LoopInterface` as their first parameter.

-These are not ready for production and/or not tested/optimized.
+These are not production tested/optimized.
 Please use with caution.

 ```
 file_get_contents